lugocorp/moonshot/README.md

 - [x] Add new language features to tokenizer, parser and traverser
 - [x] Implement a type checker
 - [x] Integrate library into command line tool
-- [ ] Ensure that strings work in all scenarios, double check memory deallocation
+- [x] Ensure that strings work in all scenarios
+- [ ] double check memory deallocation
 - [ ] Double check the commenting
 - [ ] Add a permissive license
 - [ ] Package for deployment